Sal-Abu/sal-abu.github.io/content/posts/Contradictions in Holy Texts.md

 Contradictions are not divine typos.
 They are what you get when stories persist through time, passing through the filter of human culture.

-1. **Oral storytelling**: Before anything was written down, these stories were shared out loud.
-Anyone who’s played “telephone” knows how that goes.
-Changes weren’t flaws, they were the norm.
+1. **Oral storytelling**: Before anything was written down, these stories were shared aloud.
+Anyone who’s played “broken telephone” knows how that goes.
+Changes are inevitable in the oral transmission of stories and knowledge.

 2. **Cultural lenses**: Different communities shaped the same story according to their values.
-The nuances of these values are not so easily captured in the words of their stories.
+The nuances of these values are never so easily captured in the literal words of their stories.

 3. **Character voices**: Just because someone in a story says “thus saith the Lord” doesn’t mean the statement was written for you as a universal law.
 Sometimes it’s rhetoric, sometimes it’s culture, sometimes it’s just one character’s perspective.

-4. **Transmission problems**: Even if God delivered a perfect revelation, how exactly would a human being transmit something beyond human comprehension to other humans?
+4. **Transmission problems**: Even if God delivered a perfect revelation, how exactly would a human being, especially a barely literate one, transmit that "divine knowledge", something beyond human comprehension, to other humans?
 Language itself is a filter.

 In any situation in which information is conveyed through spoken language, contradictions are inevitable.
 They’re the fingerprints of humanity on stories that claim to touch the divine.